 Estimated Reading Time: 5 Minutes

-Young people and senior citizens come here on vacation and are then sold to the country instantly; they come back again and again until they take the big step: they move to Costa Rica.
+Young people and senior citizens come here on vacation and are sold to the country instantly; they return repeatedly until they take the big step: let’s move to Costa Rica.

-People from all over the world retire in Costa Rica.
+People from all over the world retire or start a new life in this country.
+I did that, too, in 1980.
 Some love it here, and others don’t find that happy life they expected to see.
 But if you do all the right things, your chances to succeed are much better than if you get off on the wrong foot.

 So, will it be Costa Rica paradise or hell for you?
-Find out in this blog how to make it paradise and live happily forever.
+That is your decision!
+Learn now how to make it paradise and live happily ever after.

 No matter where you live

 It’s in your power to make your paradise or your hell, no matter where you live.
-Because of all the advantages that Costa Rica has over most countries globally, there is a reason that the country ended up being the happiest place on the planet for the 2nd year in a row.
+Costa Rica has so much to offer and is the happiest place on the planet over and over again.
 Isn’t that a great start?

 Great feedback